-Regulators jump in to stop behavior to which they object.
+Regulators address risky behavior they view as presently or potentially disruptive.
 They do that by creating rules (rulemaking is its own process), enforcing them, and by addressing violations with tools like litigation and fines.
-They lean reactive.
+They lean reactive rather than anticipatory.

 - Securities Exchange Commission (SEC), which regulates investment advice and management, including communication regarding investments

-- State Attorney’s General, also known to jump in on investment-related consumer complaints and issues and responsible for oversight of nonprofit entities
+- State Attorney’s General, known to jump in on investment-related consumer complaints and issues and responsible for oversight of nonprofit entities

 - Bank regulators, including the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC) and others, govern bank operations including trusts

 - IRS, controls tax status of the nonprofit trust administrator